 After two years of intensive collaboration with Professor Zelig Eshhar, the inventor of CAR-T cell therapy, preclinical data confirmed that Veto Cells can markedly extend persistence of genetically modified T cells from the same donor and that genetically modified Veto Cells can effectively inhibit tumors expressing an antigen recognized by the transgenic T cell receptor.
 Furthermore, human Veto Cells transfected with CAR exhibit anti-tumor activity in-vitro without losing their veto activity.
 These preclinical results have formed the basis of our current development of a clinical protocol for allogeneic VETO CAR-T HSCT combined therapy for blood cancer treatment.
-Cell Source plans to submit this protocol for approval by the end of 2024.
+Cell Source plans to submit this protocol for approval in 2025.
+Recent preclinical research has determined that Veto Cells can overcome rejection from both NK (natural killer) cells and T-cells, further enhancing their potential efficacy when used for off-the-shelf CAR-T cell therapy.
 The Phase 1/2 clinical trial at the University of Texas MD Anderson Cancer Center, using Cell Source's Anti-viral Veto Cells, has completed the first five treatment cohorts, with 15 patients each receiving a haploidentical HSCT under reduced intensity conditioning with Veto Cells.
-This trial has thus far shown that there has been no toxicity associated with the Veto Cells, with patients consistently showing successful stem cell engraftment, in the absence of severe GvHD.
-The study continues with additional cohorts of patients as planned.
+This trial has thus far shown that there has been no toxicity associated with the Veto Cells, with patients showing successful stem cell engraftment, in the absence of severe GvHD.
+The study is expected to continue with additional cohorts of patients, using the current treatment protocol.